 We have almost completed our FTTCfixed network.
 With our FTTH (fiber to the home) expansion, we are installing fiber-optic connections directly in customers’ homes.
 Our aim is to close gaps in the network in rural areas and provide urban centers with the high bandwidth they require.
 We want to continue this rollout efficiently and, to this end, are also participating in funding programs.
 In the coming years, we expect to provide FTTH to an additional 2.5 million households, on average, per year.(fiber to the curb) expansion in the

 More information on network expansion can be found in our Annual Report.Reporting against standards

 Progress in network expansion KPI

-You can find information on 5G expansion here.
+Information on 5G expansion is available here.

 Updating and stabilizing the network architecture

 The fundamental aim is to operate our networks in the most stable and failure-free manner possible.
 Major events such as festivals and summits place the network under particular strain.
 We make sure, however, that voice calls and data are still transmitted in the quality our customers have come to expect by temporarily setting up extra mobile masts or laying additional fiber-optic cables.
-In the event of natural disasters such as floods, our Disaster Recovery Management team ensures those affected can quickly start communicating again via the network.

 Rollout of the new 5G mobile generation